Dry or sensitive skin is very common. It can also be treated easily. Learn how to take care of your skin if it is dry or sensitive.

 Apply moisturizer right after bathing or washing your hands.

-Use fragrance-free soaps and laundry detergents that don't contain dyes or perfumes and that are labelled as "hypoallergenic."
+Use fragrance-free soaps and laundry detergents that don't contain dyes or perfumes and that are labeled as "hypoallergenic."

 Don't rub or scratch the skin.
 This can aggravate the symptoms and cause infection.

-Apply a salicylic acid solution or creams for thick, scaly skin.
+Apply a salicylic acid lotion or cream for thick, scaly skin.
 This removes the top layer of skin.
 But these may irritate other skin areas.

 Try cortisone creams.
 They may help dry, itchy skin.

 Try using a humidifier in your home.
 If dry skin isn’t helped with these treatments, your healthcare provider may prescribe a prescription medicine to apply to your skin.

 The itching and dryness are so bad you can't sleep